 I gave up teaching 1-to-1 to concentrate solely on creating videos.
 I’ve become a passionate advocate of creating free material if you want to make money online.
 Not only is a free video or article a free advert for your stuff, but at the risk of stating the obvious, it also helps people by providing information.
 Numerous people have written to me to tell me they got a job or a promotion with the help of my videos, or they passed an exam or were finally able to understand programming, and I never tire of hearing it.

 And that’s where I am now!
 The site you’re reading is the result of all this.
 Now, thanks to you and others, I have the freedom I always craved.
 And it tastes very sweet!
 And in return, I hope that my videos will help you do whatever you want to do in the world of programming.

 I have never studied computer programming formally and I wasn’t one of those children who are glued to a computer from an early age.
 I was always more of a chemistry and physics enthusiast rather than a computer enthusiast (trying to avoid the word “geek” here ….) but when I was 23 years old I started playing around with my girlfriend’s computer and somehow ended up learning to program it, first in Basic then in C++.
 Although I learned programming purely as a hobby, I discovered that once you learn programming people will pay you good money to do it professionally, which is how I ended up in my current profession.
 If I can do it, you can do it too …

-My other interests include Nature (especially wild plants and fungi), languages, the human mind and the way in which it creates its view of the world around us, other cultures, and my own particular brand of science.
+My other interests include Nature (especially wild plants and fungi), languages, the human mind and the way in which it creates its view of the world around us, other cultures, and the philosophical underpinnings of physics.